 Up a notch are the Grace Suites on white-sand Ambelakia beach, which all have small private pools.
 Choose from a Junior Suite, Suite or the vast Double Grace Suite for up to 6, with a large pool.

-The rest of the accommodation is in the 'Nest', a cluster of rooms, suites and villas in amongst olive trees and pine groves, with a second main pool.
-They range from Double Supreme Deluxe Rooms through Junior Premium Suites up to Premium Suites, and the more you pay, the more space you get.
+The rest of the accommodation is in the 'Nest', a cluster of rooms, suites and villas in amongst olive trees and pine groves, with a second main pool, and the Nest Infinity independent villas consisting of suites & rooms and private infinity pools.
+These all range from Double Supreme Deluxe Rooms through Junior Suites up to Premium Suites, and the more you pay, the more space you get.
 Some Supreme Deluxes have private plunge pools and loungers in the garden.
 Junior and Premium Suites on the upper floor have hot tubs; those on the ground floor have private plunge pools.
 Finally, the Interconnected Suites are great for groups, as is the Seafront Swan Villa, which sleeps 6 and has its own swimming pool.

 - Air conditioning